frederic-perez/AmE-dictionary/data/idioms.md

 __heaven on earth__ :two::hammer:
 __heavy handed__
 __heavy lifting__ :dart::three: Any serious, difficult, or arduous work or activities.
 Difficult work. _The boss hoped the plan would succeed but he wasn’t willing to do the heavy lifting._
-__heavy-duty__
+__heavy-duty__ :two: __1__ Designed to be durable for heavy use or extreme conditions; industrial strength.
+My pickup has a heavy-duty lining to protect it from all the stuff I load in it. _Fritz heavy-duty workshop cleaner._
 __heavy-footed__ :two: Clumsy, ponderous, or lumbering in gait or tread. _The team’s star striker deftly navigated the ball past the heavy-footed defenseman._
-__heavy-handed__ Overly blunt, forceful, or tactless.
+__heavy-handed__ :two: Overly blunt, forceful, or tactless.
 __heavy-hearted__ Sorrowful; melancholy; depressed.
 __heck of a__ _He’s doing a heck of a job._
 __heinous__ _adj_
 __helicopter mom__
-__Hell and half of Georgia__ A great distance or area; a huge amount of space.
+__Hell and half of Georgia__ :two: A great distance or area; a huge amount of space.
 Primarily heard in US.
 A very large region; everywhere. _I’ve been looking across Hell and half of Georgia trying to find you!_
 __hell hath no fury like a (certain type of person) scorned__
 __hell no__
 __hell week__ :two: A week in which new recruits or pledges of an organization, especially a college fraternity or sorority, are subjected to a series of hazing rituals prior to initiation.